Git log graph example

 One of the coolest features of the git log command is the graphing feature.
-The git log graph command creates a graphic overview of how your various development pipelines have branched and merged over time.
-The fact that this visual display is done through a decidedly non-visual BASH shell or terminal window is what makes the feat particularly impressive.
+The git log graph command creates a graphic overview of how a developer’s various development pipelines have branched and merged over time.

 The git log graph command

-In its simplest form, the git log graph command looks as follows:
+In its simplest form, the git log graph command looks like this:

 graph@log:~$ git log –graph

-The problem with the basic –graph usage is that the verbosity of the log gets in the way.
-Matching the git log graph command with a pretty oneline option makes the output look much nicer:
+The problem with the basic –graph usage is that the log’s wordiness gets in the way.
+Instead, match the git log graph command with a pretty one line option to make the output look much nicer:

 graph@log:~$ git log –graph pretty=online

-You can condense this line by dropping the pretty switch:
+Developers can also condense this line by dropping the pretty switch:

 graph@log:~$ git log –graph –online

-Both of these options greatly improve the readablility of the git log graph, while at the same time allowing the creation and merging of branches over time to be displayed pleasantly.
+Both options greatly improve the readability of the git log graph, and also allow for created and merged branches over time to be displayed pleasantly.

 Graph all git branches

-To see all branches in the graph use the –all switch.
-Also, in most situations, the –decorate switch will provide all of the supplemental information you’ll need, all formatted and nicely color coded.
+Developers can see all branches in the graph with the –all switch.
+Also, in most situations, the –decorate switch will provide all the supplemental information in a formatted and nicely color-coded way.

 graph@log:~$ git log –all –decorate –oneline –graph

-You can really get crazy with the way you format the git log, but these four switches together is all most Git users will ever need.
-The mnemonic a dog is a good way to remember this combo:
+A developer can really get crazy with the way they format the git log, but these four switches together is all most Git users will ever need.
+You can think of the mnemonic a dog as a good way to remember this combo:

 graph@log:~$ git log --all --decorate --oneline --graph